My first reservation with Inspirito Pass!

 - I checked the property’s website and it does appear that the unit we will be in costs around $3,000/night.

 - With my Black Friday deal, I won’t have a 2ndpayment until 1/30, at which point I should have another reservation firmly in place (stay tuned to see how that goes!)

-- When I signed up, the required minimum commitment for Pass is six months, or $15,000.
+- When I signed up, the required minimum commitment for Inspirato Pass was six months, or $15,000.
 After just one month, I will have achieved 80% value of my minimum commitment.
 If I can keep this up, I will be a very long term member of Inspirato Pass!
 (Update: as of mid 2021, there is no longer a six month commitment.
 This has been replaced with a $2,500 Initiation Fee and cancelable at any time, basically eliminating all risk!)

 Notes: (1) This is a trip I would not have taken had it not been for Pass.
 I recall that my Inspirato salesperson explained the similarities between Pass and Netflix.
 With Netflix, you end up enjoying shows that you otherwise would not have watched.
 With Inspirato Pass, you end up enjoying vacations you otherwise would not have taken.
 However, after you binge watch Netflix you feel guilty about the productive things you could have actually been doing instead of watching TV.
 After you take an Inspirato vacation, you regret nothing and have created beautiful memories that would not have otherwise been created!
-(2) My wife and oldest daughter did not have flexibility on their calendar to make this trip.
+(2) My wife and oldest daughter did not have flexibility on their calendar to make this first trip.
 So, it was converted into a dad/daughter trip with some good friends.
 With Inspirato, maximizing value may often times mean getting creative and taking friends and families with you on incredible vacations!
 Inspirato will force you to take as many amazing vacations as you possibly can.
 What a great pressure to have!